210823-Enterprise/demos/week2/README.md

 - What does `A.C.I.D` mean regarding **Transactions** in SQL?

-- How do you call Stored Procedures in SQL from JDBC?

 - What is `PL/pgSQL`?

+- How do you call Stored Procedures in SQL from JDBC? (_Think about the Interfaces availble in JDBC API_)

 <br>